 Completion of a suitable dissertation is the final stage of the doctoral program.
 The following summarizes the required steps in completing the dissertation.

 Committee: The dissertation committee must be composed of four or more faculty members.
 At least three must be members of the Graduate Faculty, at least two must be tenured, and at least half of the committee members must be departmental faculty.
 Usually the composition of the dissertation committee will substantially overlap with that of the program planning committee and the preliminary examination committee, but these need not be identical.
 Usually one's advisor will be one's dissertation director, but technically these are different roles that different persons might fill.

 Prospectus: A dissertation prospectus must be approved by one's dissertation committee.
 Prospectus approval requires submission of a complete, written prospectus.
-Exactly what form the prospectus takes (its length, its detail, the matters covered, and so forth) is at the discretion of the committee. advisors must complete the Committee-Approved Dissertation Prospectus form and submit it with the approved prospectus to the Director of Graduate Studies.
-The form is available on the department Web site.
+Exactly what form the prospectus takes (its length, its detail, the matters covered, and so forth) is at the discretion of the committee.
+Advisors must complete the Committee-Approved Dissertation Prospectus form and submit it with the approved prospectus to the Director of Graduate Studies.
 Students should not assume that their dissertation project has been approved until a signed prospectus has been filed.